2-Day Venice Itinerary (Best Place To Visit In Italy)

 Piazza San Marco , Venice

 St Mark’s Square is enormous, surprisingly so.
-Alleyways full of souvenir shops open suddenly onto a grand Piazza lined by colonnaded buildings and towers, one of the most visited UNESCO World Heritage Sites.
+Alleyways full of souvenir shops open suddenly onto a grand Piazza lined by colonnaded buildings and towers.
+This is one of the most visited UNESCO World Heritage Sites along with the Colosseum and Vatican in Rome.

 The heartbeat of Venice since the 9th century, the town’s most famous public square is more of a ‘T’ shape really, 3 squares in one – the two marble lion statues of Piazzetta dei Leoncini guard one side of the legendary Basilica and leads straight on to the large rectangular Piazza itself.